top of page

 The leading battalions of the 51st (Highland) Divisions attack were, from right to left, the 5/Seaforth Highlanders, 8/Argyll’s, 7/Gordon’s and the 7/Black Watch.
 They had little difficulty forming up under the British barrage except that the water filled shell holes and heavy ground made the maintenance of direction and the proper extension of the line difficult.
 The four battalions advance to the first objective known as the Blue Line and found the trenches obliterated by the artillery barrage.
 Some of the farms had been so demolished that they could not be located until the sun was up above the horizon.
 The German counter-barrage opened some ten minutes after the British had launched their attack and this fell mainly on the old British front line.
 Points of resistance that remained were scattered across the battlefield and were not always cleared in the half light.
 Any that showed themselves were immediately dealt with.
 The 7/Black Watch were opposed by the remnants of an elaborate trench system however, they dealt with this and cleared the area.

-With the Blue Line secured according to plan, the battalions consolidated their positions as the troops allocated to the capture of the Black Line passed through them.
+With the Blue Line secured according to plan, the battalions consolidated their positions as the troops allocated to the capture of the Black Line passed through.

 Medals Awarded: